-Observation of practitioners in the ITEA Student Clinic only.
+Observation of practitioners is required in the ITEA Student Clinic and with qualified Five Element practitioners in private practice.
 Students have the chance, when possible, to refine their pulse-taking skills.
 Observation in clinic can be an exercise on touch, listening, color sensing, smelling and emotion sensing as much as the student can get out of it from their current level of understanding.
 There may be some learning around topics in the physical exam, depending upon the client's needs.
 Observation will also give students experience through seeing a variety of clients, student practitioners and supervisors, and styles of practice.
 The total Clinical Observation hours required by ITEA for graduation is 150.
 Of these hours, 60 must be completed before the student may embark upon the Clinical Years.
 It is the responsibility of the student to schedule observation at the clinic.
 Within the 150 total hours, 60 of the total hours must also be done with a qualified Five-Element practitioner.
-Students must purchase and read Guidelines for Student Clinic Observation in their handbook before observing.
+Students must read Guidelines for Student Clinic Observation in their handbook before observing.